 - A strong understanding in trauma-informed practice.

-Start on your journey toward a stronger, more supportive society today with a masters in social work degree that focuses on the root causes of mental illness across a flexible, 64 credit program.
-Students who commit to attending classes during all three semesters can complete our flexible MSW program within 10 semesters.
+Start on your journey toward helping to build a stronger, more supportive society today with a masters in social work degree that focuses on the root causes of mental illness across a flexible, 64 credit program.
+Students who commit to attending classes during all three semesters can complete our flexible, student-centered MSW program within 10 semesters.
 Widener’s online MSW students are not required to attend any on-campus events, but they are welcome to attend social work career fairs, graduation ceremonies, and other events that are held on-site.

 Hybrid Dual Degree: Master Of Social Work / Master of Education, Human Sexuality Studies (H/MSW/MEd)

 To learn more about this unique dual master’s degree click here.

 Your Future with Widener University

 At Widener, we develop true leaders.
 Nationally recognized for our commitment to career leadership and service, we provide you with the advanced education needed to promote positive change within your field and your community.
 We have been ranked No. 1 by GraduatePrograms.com as a Top Online MSW Program two years in a row.

 Being ranked among the best in the nation for our field, we are committed to connecting you with community partners and open doors to roles where you can create meaningful change throughout your community and profession.
 As an online student you will still be part of Widener’s community.
 You’ll have the opportunity to participate in a variety of optional events hosted virtually or on-campus.

 Learn more about the impact and treatment of trauma and have a positive impact on the lives of those in need.

 - Bachelor’s degree from a regionally accredited university